xblue-light/ipstackapi-php/README.md

-### This is a ipstack.com PHP class for getting the users geolocation
+### This is a ipstack.com PHP class for getting a users geolocation and public IP.

 #### Install dependencies: